My Visit to St. Helena

 Q: How do cruise ships dock at St. Helena?

 A: Ships anchor offshore at Jamestown and tender passengers to the harbor.
 There is no cruise pier.
 Tendering is weather-dependent — swells can delay or cancel operations.
-Bring layers and patience.
+The tender fare is included in your cruise fare.
+Wheelchair accessible tenders may be limited.

 Q: Can I visit Napoleon's tomb?

 A: Yes.
 The Valley of the Tomb preserves Napoleon's original burial site (1821-1840).
-The tomb is now empty (remains moved to Paris in 1840), but the peaceful valley and Longwood House (his exile residence) tell the story of his final years.
-Tours available.
+The tomb is now empty (remains moved to Paris in 1840), but the peaceful valley and Longwood House (his exile residence, admission $8) tell the story of his final years.
+Tours available independently or via ship excursion.

 Q: What is Jacob's Ladder and should I climb it?

 A: Jacob's Ladder is a 699-step staircase climbing 600 feet from Jamestown to Half Tree Hollow.
 Built 1829.
 Strenuous but achievable for moderately fit visitors.
-Stunning views.
 Certificate at top.
 Takes 20-40 minutes.
+Free.
 Bring water and good shoes.
-Skip if you have knee or heart issues.
+Not recommended for those with mobility issues or heart conditions.

 Q: How remote is St. Helena really?

 A: Extremely.
 1,200 miles from Africa, 1,800 miles from South America.
-Population ~4,500.
-Until 2017, the only access was by ship (5 days from Cape Town).
+Population roughly 4,500.
+Until 2017, the only access was by ship (five days from Cape Town).
 One of the world's most isolated inhabited islands.
 Visiting by cruise is rare — most expedition itineraries include St. Helena on transatlantic or South Atlantic routes.

 Q: What wildlife is unique to St. Helena?

-A: The wirebird (St. Helena plover) — critically endangered, found nowhere else on Earth.
-Endemic invertebrates, giant earwigs, unique flora (St. Helena ebony, tree ferns, gumwood).
-Jonathan the giant tortoise (192+ years old, world's oldest known land animal).
-Whale sharks and humpback whales in surrounding waters seasonally.
-Isolation created unique ecosystems — many species critically endangered.
+A: The wirebird (St. Helena plover) is critically endangered, found nowhere else on Earth.
+Jonathan the giant tortoise (192+ years old) lives at Plantation House.
+Whale sharks and humpback whales visit surrounding waters seasonally.
+The island's isolation created unique ecosystems with many endemic species.